I am fairly sure that those reading this will be surprised and (hopefully) pleased that the Entry's website has finally returned to life.

 Answered my door-bell a week or so ago to discover Frank Turner standing there in all his lycra glory.
 He was returning from a meeting with his local band of fellow cyclists and decided to call in on his way home.

-I have to say that he was looking very well so it would seem that he is still benefitting from all that exercise - I certainly wish that I was as fit as he appears to be.
+I have to say that he was looking very well so it would seem that he is still benefitting from all that exercise - I certainly wish that I was as fit as he seems to be.

 I have received an email, purporting to be from John Willows, which invited me to open an attached link and discover "something interesting".
 My security software (ESET) prevented my doing so, declaring that the link is potentially dangerous; so be warned....